rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 **17.2.** Hardware&Sound>PowerOptions>ChooseWhenToSleepComputer = never

-#### Main 18.0 - Remove the default "User" administrator account
+#### Main 18.0 - Remove any unprotected  administrator accounts

-We will disable the "User" administrator account as it has no password and is a security risk
+If you have any administrator accounts with no password it is a security risk.
+Some computers purchased used may have an account name something like "User" that you used at first boot.

-Completely shut down and restart your computer, make sure you can log in as user=Admin and
+Completely shut down and restart your computer, make sure you can log in as user=Admin and it is a local administrator.

 Use the ControlPanel to navigate to: